Maybe That's What It Takes

 "Maybe That's What It Takes" is a song by English singer-songwriter Alex Parks, taken from her debut album, Introduction (2003).
-It was released as her debut single on 17 November 2003, shortly after she won the second series of Fame Academy, and peaked at number three on the UK Singles Chart and number 26 in Ireland.
+It was released as her debut single on 17 November 2003, shortly after she won the second series of Fame Academy.
+The song peaked at number three on the UK Singles Chart and number 26 on the Irish Singles Chart.